Botz-N-Chainz/html-description-generator/README.md

 ## Code Overview

+- **`generator-openai.py`**: Main script for processing files and generating descriptions using the OpenAI API with the `gpt-4o-mini` model.
+  - Initializes the OpenAI client and processes files from the `formatted_files` directory.
+  - Generates descriptions using the OpenAI API.
+  - Saves results in JSON format.
 - **`together_models.py`**: Main script for processing files and generating descriptions using the Together API with the `meta-llama/Meta-Llama-3-8B-Instruct-Lite` model.

   - Initializes the Together client and processes files from the `formatted_files` directory.